AdyGCode/SaaS-BED-Notes/Session-04/S04-Portfolio-Work.md

 Remember that soft deletes will be required.

-### Applications (FUTURE FEATURE)

-The applications feature will allow an applicant will be able to apply for a position.

-This feature is *not* to be implemented at this time.

 ### Users

 The users feature allows for users of the system to be managed.